billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/signum.svg"  alt="" title="Signum function.">
 </figure>

 This diagram is already a little hard to read.
 We can refactor, defining new helper functions.
 For the above example, we can define some very simple primitives (x<0, x>0, and a cascaded conditional operator) that make our function easier to read.
 Then we use the new functions to represent the final signum function as before.
-By default the sub-functions are drawn with links to their defining functioncharts, as in this diagram.
+By default the sub-functions are drawn with lighter gray links to their defining functioncharts, as in this diagram.
 Normally we would set the links to be invisible for such simple helpers.

 <figure>
   <img src="./resources/signum2.svg"  alt="" title="Signum function using helper functions.">